br101/libdeca/README.md

-# libdeca - Library for Qorvo/Decawave DW3000
+# libdeca - UWB Library for Qorvo/Decawave DW3000

 This is a library with convenient functions and abstractions on top of the API provided by `decadriver` and `dwt_uwb_driver`.